-Rough Sleeping Statistics England - Autumn 2013 Official Statistics
+Rough Sleeping Statistics England - Autumn 2014 Official Statistics

-- This is the fourth annual statistical release following the introduction of revised guidance on evaluating the extent of rough sleeping in September 2010. - The Autumn 2013 total of rough sleeping counts and estimates in England was 2,414. - This is up 105 (5%) from the Autumn 2012 total of 2,309 and 37% from 1,768 in 2010 when the first equivalent count took place. - London had 543 rough sleepers, which accounted for 22% of the national figure. - This is the first year the number of rough sleepers in London has decreased (by 3%), however the number of rough sleepers in the rest of England has increased by 7%. - All 326 local housing authorities in England provided a figure.
-The total comprises counts provided by 48 local authorities and estimates provided by 278 local authorities.
+- This is the fifth annual statistical release following the introduction of revised guidance on evaluating the extent of rough sleeping in September 2010. - The Autumn 2014 total of rough sleeping counts and estimates in England was 2,744. - This is up 330 (14%) from the Autumn 2013 total of 2,414. - London had 742 rough sleepers, which accounted for 27% of the national figure. - The number of rough sleepers in London has increased by 37%, compared to an increase of 7% in the rest of England. - All 326 local housing authorities in England provided a figure.
+The total comprises counts provided by 49 local authorities and estimates provided by 277 local authorities.